GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

         envsubst < kubernetes/test-logger.yaml > kubernetes/test-logger-deploy.yaml

-1. Add your service account key secret, which you created above, to end of the `kubernetes/test-logger-deploy.yaml` deployment file underneath the `spec:` subheading.
+1. Add your service account key secret, which you created above, to the end of the `kubernetes/test-logger-deploy.yaml` deployment file underneath the `spec:` subheading.
 The indentation should be equal to the `containers:` line.